Hjaltesorgenfrei/Vulkanologi/README.md

   - [x] Only capture mouse clicks if not over ui.
 - [ ] Yoink list from <https://github.com/knightcrawler25/GLSL-PathTracer> to choose what objects should be manipulated by ImGuizmo
 - [ ] Use VMA.hpp instead
+- [ ] Create a style to autoformat with
+- [ ] Move swap chain to its own class